soeasy13142/brew/docs/Linux-CI.md

 # Linux CI in `homebrew/core`

-We currently use Ubuntu 22.04 for bottling in `homebrew/core`.
+We currently use Ubuntu 24.04 for bottling in `homebrew/core`.

+We try to use the latest Ubuntu LTS version for our CI no earlier than 3 months after its release and, ideally, no more than 12 months after its release.

 ## Ubuntu vs. other Linux distributions